VeiledTee/SmallerSmarterGreener/README.md

 > A 0.6B-parameter model with retrieval beats a 32B model without it — at 14% of the carbon. *Sometimes.* This repo measures when, and on what kinds of questions.

-> **Previously known as `LMPowerConsuption`.** If you arrived here from the published paper, you're in the right place — the repository was renamed to match the paper's title.

 This is the code, data, and analysis for the paper:

 📄 **Smaller, Smarter, Greener: Reducing LLM Inference Emissions with RAG**